Solar Pool Heater Plumbing Diagram

 As you can see from my diagram above, the solar panels are connected to the swimming pool’s existing filtration system.
 Water is circulated from the pool through the solar panels and back into the pool.
 This circulation is usually done with a dedicated solar pump, which a solar controller controls.
 The controller turns the solar pump on when there is enough sunlight to heat the water and turns it off when there is not enough sunlight.

-The solar panels are usually mounted on the roof of the house or a freestanding rack.
-The solar panels must be positioned to get the maximum sunlight possible.
+Solar panels are usually mounted on the house’s roof or a freestanding rack and must be positioned to receive the maximum sunlight.

 The solar controller is typically mounted near the solar panels.
-The controller is connected to a sensor that measures the water temperature in the solar panels.
-Water goes back and forth through the system and is continually heated by the sun.
+It is connected to a sensor that measures the water temperature in the solar panels.
+Water flows back and forth through the system and is continually heated by the sun.
 When the water in the solar panels reaches a certain temperature, the controller turns off the solar pump.

 The solar pool heating system may also have a backup gas or electric heater.
 This heater is used when the solar panels cannot heat the water to the desired temperature.
 The backup heater is also used to maintain the pool temperature when the solar panels are not in use, such as at night or on cloudy days.